Rolphs/Voronoi-Maker/ui/README.md

 # Voronoi Maker UI Skeleton

-The `ui/` package contains the PySide6 application shell that mirrors the workflow described in the project README.
-The code purposefully separates the main window, parameter controls, preview placeholder, and logging console so that future work can plug in rendering and logging back-ends without refactoring existing widgets.
+The `ui/` package contains the PySide6 application that mirrors the workflow described in the project README.
+The code separates the main window, parameter controls, vedo-powered preview viewport, and logging console so new features can focus on functionality instead of UI scaffolding.

 ## Modules